Update on Main Hawaiian Islands Deep-7 Bottomfish Catch

 In the main Hawaiian Islands, bottomfish are harvested by commercial and non-commercial bottomfish vessels.
-To conserve the bottomfish stock, the NOAA Fisheries Service, on recommendations from the Western Pacific Fishery Management Council, has established annual Total Allowable Catch (TAC) limits for "Deep-7" bottomfish species; these are the 7 primary species targeted by the commercial fleet.
-The TAC applies to both commercial and non-commercial sectors of the fishery.
+To conserve the bottomfish stock, the NOAA Fisheries Service, on recommendations from the Western Pacific Fishery Management Council, has established an Annual Catch Limit (ACL) for "Deep-7" bottomfish species; these are the 7 primary species targeted by the commercial fleet.
+The ACL applies to both commercial and non-commercial sectors of the fishery.

-The Deep-7 bottomfish fishery in the main Hawaiian Islands reopened on 1 September 2011.
-The fishery is being monitored by the State of Hawaii and PIFSC using reports of commercial and non-commercial catch and landings.
+The Deep-7 bottomfish fishery in the main Hawaiian Islands reopened on 1 September 2013.
+The fishery is being monitored by the State of Hawaii and PIFSC using reports of commercial and non-commercial catch and landings (http://www.hawaiibottomfish.info).

 For current fishery status information please also see: http://www.fpir.noaa.gov/SFD/SFD_regs_3.html.